xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 counts, and stability.
 Numerous other attributes of numerical algorithms will be introduced and discussed in later lessons.

-We have explained some of the drawbacks of developing custom solutions as well as some of the advantages of using community adopted numerical packages for application development.
+We have explained some of the drawbacks of developing completely hand-coded solutions as well as some of the advantages of using community adopted numerical packages for application development.